crossplane/crossplane-tools/README.md

 ### Reference Resolvers

-In addition to functions that satisfy `resource.Managed`, you can use `angryjet` to generate `ResolveReferences` method as well.
+In addition to functions that satisfy `resource.Managed`, you can use `angryjet` to generate a `ResolveReferences` method as well.
 In order to generate a resolution call for given field, you need to add the following comment marker:
 ```
 // +crossplane:generate:reference:type=<target type>